 In her later years, diabetes took a toll on Fitzgerald’s life.
 In 1993, her vision deteriorated and her legs were amputated as a result of the disease.
-But recent compilations of her work on compact discs have introduced her trademark sound to a whole new generation of listeners.
+But recent compilations of her work have introduced her trademark sound to a whole new generation of listeners.

 Thank you, Ella.
 Your kind spirit lives on in your music and the work of the Ella Fitzgerald Charitable Foundation.

 Information from the Associated Press contributed to this biography.